-The Department is conducting a six month "Proof of Concept" in order to determine whether there is a practical use for Personal Video Recording Devices (PVRD) in Custody Operations Divisions.
+The Department conducted a six month "Proof of Concept" in order to determine whether there is a practical use for Personal Video Recording Devices (PVRD) in Custody Operations Divisions.

-The Department has received and issued 30 PVRD's for the pilot program.
+The Department received and issued 30 PVRD's for the pilot program.
 The CMTF drafted a guideline, and conducted training for the volunteer deputies involved in the program.
-The PVRD's are worn by deputies interacting with inmates at MCJ and TTCF.
-The Department has conducted testing with three different models of PVRD's.
-The pilot program began on February 26, 2012, and is nearing the end of its six-month pilot period.
-The Department will provide a review of the pilot program in the next monthly status report.
+The PVRD's were worn by deputies interacting with inmates at MCJ and TTCF.
+The Department conducted testing of PVRD models from two different manufacturers.
+The pilot program, which began on February 26, 2012, was completed on August 3, 2012.
+The Department provided the Board with a preliminary report on the pilot program on September 18, 2012.
+The Department is currently conducting further analysis on the technology and related costs.